rosh-agahi/eid_didani/DEV_NOTES.md

 name            string
 address         string
 admin_id        integer = current user id
-availabilities  datetime [array of (datetime and status)] ** user makes request for appointments with other households (this request will also look up their availabilities and if the same datetime doesn't exist, it will add and set status to booked, if it exists it will set status to booked. if the other household declines, it will revert status to available, otherwise it will not change.)
+///availabilities  datetime [array of (datetime and status)] -- nope. availabilities will be own class ** user makes request for appointments with other households (this request will also look up their availabilities and if the same datetime doesn't exist, it will add and set status to booked, if it exists it will set status to booked. if the other household declines, it will revert status to available, otherwise it will not change.)

-[Membership joins table] /see below/ household : user table ==> manages which users belong to which households household id /one to many relationship/ user id /rule = one household per user/
+household id /one to many relationship/ user id /rule = one household per user/

+1. create migration for household
+2. create migration to add name and household id to users
+3. created Household model and HouseholdsController has many users
+  will: has many availabilities * going to need to add that as another class
+    availability is a boolean for each datetime. more on that later.

 /** from stackoverflow: */-------------------------------------------
 class Group < ActiveRecord::Base